mixxxdj/manual/source/chapters/library.rst

     selected tracks from the Mixxx library.
 After doing this, we recommended you to :ref:`analyze <library-analyze>` the tracks again.

-* **Reload Track Metadata from File**: If the track's metadata changes, e.g. if you used iTunes to edit them, this option lets you load the new values to the Mixxx library.
+* **Reload Track Metadata from File**: If the track's :term:`metadata` changes, e.g. if you used iTunes to edit them, this option lets you save the new values for the selected tracks to the Mixxx library, see :ref:`edit metadata <djing-edit-metadata>`.
 * **Reload Track Metadata from MusicBrainz**:

-  .. todo:: Add MusicBrainz infos
+  Lookup :term:`metadata` online by searching the :term:`MusicBrainz` database, and apply the search results to your tracks, see :ref:`edit metadata <djing-edit-metadata>`.
 * **Hide from Library**: Temporarily hides selected tracks from the track list.
   Hidden tracks are listed in the :guilabel:`Hidden Tracks` menu item which is explained below.